comingofflais-com/LLM-Moderator-for-wpForo/README.md

 ## Other
 Wanted features (unknown timeline) and community help requested :
    **HELP WANTED!**
    This is an opensource project source available on github.
-This is built upon two different, changing, and evolving ecosystems.
-The wordpress, and more importantly wpForo.
+This is built upon several different, changing, and evolving ecosystems.
+Most importantly wpForo.
    This means that we need community updates to this free plugin to keep it running consistently with version updates.
 At the very least, I need you to join my telegram group to immediately update/notify me of changes, and provide the help.
    I, the developer, have put a lot of effort into creating this plugin, wanting to capitalize on the lack of moderation opportunity, that is essential to my website, only to find out late that the gVectors team has been working on their on moderation plugin, development starting the same month.
 Had I known, I wouldn't have made this.
    But maybe that is a good thing for you.
 And not only that, there maybe some considerable differences where this might be all you need.
 This is a low cost, user controlled, moderation system.
 The wpForo AI suit may have more features (?), but this plugin still solves the critical need for AI moderation, is effective, and free (or very low cost due to using OpenRouter for moderation), and gives control over your moderation needs.